pandoc/lua-filters/math2svg/README.md

 converts [LaTeX math](https://en.wikibooks.org/wiki/LaTeX/Mathematics)
 to [MathJax](https://www.mathjax.org/) generated
+[scalable vector graphics (SVG)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) for insertion into the output document in a standalone manner.
-[scalable vector graphics (SVG)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) in any of the [available MathJax fonts](https://docs.mathjax.org/en/latest/output/fonts.html).
+SVG output is in any of the [available MathJax fonts](https://docs.mathjax.org/en/latest/output/fonts.html).

 This is useful when a CSS paged media engine (such as [Prince XML](https://www.princexml.com)) cannot process complex JavaScript as required by MathJax.